 Juliana McDonald is a Fine Arts graduate from the University of Ottawa, magna cum laude (2000).
-She has shown her work in solo and group exhibitions throughout the Ottawa area, including the Sussex, the Karsh-Masson and the Ottawa School of Art (Orleans) galleries, and internationally in the Hague, Netherlands.
-In 2015, her painting was featured in a video presentation of international artworks at the Venice Biennale.
+She has shown her work in solo and group exhibitions throughout the Ottawa area, including the Annexe Gallery (Ottawa Art Gallery), the Karsh-Masson Gallery, the Ottawa School of Art Gallery (Shenkman Centre), and the former Sussex (City Hall) Gallery.
+Also, her work has been exhibited internationally in the Hague, Netherlands, and in Philadelphia, Pennsylvania, USA.
+In 2015 and 2019, her paintings were featured in a video presentation of international artworks at the Venice Biennale.

 McDonald has worked from her studio at the Enriched Bread Artists in Ottawa, Ontario, Canada since 2000.
 She is an active member of the local arts community, having served on numerous committees and boards, such as the Ottawa Arts Council, the Ottawa Art Gallery, and the Enriched Bread Artists.
 Her work is held in private, corporate, and public collections, including the City of Ottawa’s Public Art Collection.
 She has self-published two artist’s books called Observances, Following the Path: an artist’s journey (2011), and Monarch Pages (2016).